MnLgt/ExplosionAiCaseStudy/README.md

 1. ## Building a parser to extract song title, artist, featured artist and modifiers

 In the music industry, we're dealing with a massive influx of new songs every day, and the formatting of metadata can be all over the place.
-We've built a Spacy pipeline that standardizes this data, extracting key components like song titles, artists, and versions.
+We’ve built a Spacy pipeline that standardizes this data, extracting key components like song titles, artists, and versions.
 This means no matter where the data comes from, we can quickly organize it and give each component a unique identifier.
 This streamlined approach is a game-changer for our clients, boosting efficiency by about 50% and ensuring accurate, consistent handling of music rights.

 ![Title Variations GIF](lws/assets/title_variations.gif)